 by

-only exposing a select set of methods that allow a receiving app to fire the
+only exposing a select set of methods that let the receiving app fire the

 Intent

-or get the originating app's package name; but never allowing the
+or get the originating app's package name.
+The external app

 // ...